 Customers can connect with Abode's heating/cooling coaches, at no cost, to ask questions at any point (or at multiple points!) in the heat pump exploration process.

 Residents are eligible for rebates of $1 per LED bulb for a maximum of 50 LED Light Bulbs per year

-EV Level 2 Program: This home charging system installation rebate covers up to $250 on a Level 2 charging system consisting of a 240 volt wiring circuit from your house electrical panel to a NEMA 14-50 outlet or to a home charging station.
+EV Level 2 Program: This home charging system installation rebate covers up to $250 on a Level 2 charging system consisting of a 240 volt wiring circuit from your house electrical panel to a NEMA 14-50 or similar outlet, or to a home charging station.

 EV Miles Program: This off-peak charging incentive offers electric bill credits to EV owners when charging at home is done during off-peak hours: 10 PM to 12 noon, Monday through Friday and all weekend.